ShadowOfHeaven-Me/AlixSystem/README.md

 # AlixSystem

-This is the source code of the spigot antibot & authentication plugin called AlixSystem, to which link can be found here: https://www.spigotmc.org/resources/alixsystem.109144/
+This is the source code of the spigot/velocity antibot & authentication plugin called AlixSystem, the link to which can be found here: https://www.spigotmc.org/resources/alixsystem.109144/

 This documentation refers to the latest build

+## How it works

+(This explanation assumes the default config, as of 3.7.1)

+When a player connects, Alix will hijack their connection and perform many pre-login checks, including bot attack checks, as well as pre-register checks defined in the config file.
+If an AntiBot check fails, the connecting ip will be automatically firewalled (for FireWall details, see the section below).
+If the player is unverified, he'll be sent to a simulated virtual limbo server (he'll be under the illusion of connecting to an actual server).
+It will then use mainly [Sonar](https://github.com/jonesdevelopment/sonar/tree/main) checks on a fake [NanoLimbo](https://github.com/BoomEaro/NanoLimbo) server (altough rewritten into an abstract packet lib, and thoroughly optimized) to determine whether the connected user possesses a valid (i.e. non-botted) minecraft instance (will kick on fail, without firewalling due to possible conflicts with some clients and occassional fails).
+The entire process usually lasts ~0.6s, and is fully automatic.
+If all is well, the player will be either automatically transferred onto the actual server (1.20.5+) or will be kicked and asked to rejoin (since retransmitting join packets could result in conflicts).
+The actual server will use [PacketEvents](https://github.com/retrooper/packetevents) during the login process.

 ## FireWall
 Due to different environments, Alix cannot always use the very best firewall methods there are.
 For that reason, currently 4 different firewall types exist within Alix.